tcspencer01/tcspencer01/README.md

 ## Hello there! 👋

 Welcome to my GitHub profile! **I've included some example code here to demonstrate my abilities** with R, Python, and Bash for bioinformatic analyses.
-Please note that input files are not provided at this time because this work is in preparation for publication.
+Please note that input files are not provided at this time because this work is in preparation for publication. **It is recommended you read the examples in the order given due to the background information provided in Example 1.**

 ### Example 1